RoboDuet: Learning a Cooperative Policy for Whole-body Legged Loco-Manipulation

-\textbf{Arm policy.} The goal of the arm policy $\pi_{arm}$ is to accurately track the 6D pose.
-The observations of arm policy $o_{t}^{arm}$ is composed of arm states $s^{arm}_t \in \mathbb{R}^{12}$ (arm joint positions and velocities), target end-effector pose $\chi_t \in \mathbb{R}^6$, base states $s^{base}_t$, last arm action $a^{arm}_{t-1} \in \mathbb{R}^{8}$.
+The goal of the arm policy $\pi_{arm}$ is to accurately track the 6D end-effector pose.
+The observation of arm policy $o_{t}^{arm}$ is composed of arm states $s^{arm}_t \in \mathbb{R}^{12}$ (arm joint positions and velocities), target end-effector pose \blueline{$\chi_t \in \mathbb{R}^9$}, base states $\boldsymbol{\phi}_t$, and last arm action $a^{arm}_{t-1} \in \mathbb{R}^{8}$.
 The actions of the arm policy consist of two parts: the first six actions $a^{arm^J}_t \in \mathbb{R}^6$ represent the target joint position offsets corresponding to six arm joint actuators.
 Then, it will be concatenated with the output of the loco policy to achieve synchronous control of the overall system.
-It should be mentioned that the position targets are tracked using a proportional-derivative controller.
-To expand the manipulation workspace with the whole body control, the rest part of the arm policy $a_t^{arm^G}=(a_t^{arm^G_p}, a_t^{arm^G_r}) \in \mathbb{R}^2$ is used to replace $\phi^{cmd}_{t}$, providing additional degrees of freedom for end-effector tracking to cooperate with the loco policy.
+Notably, the position targets are tracked using a proportional-derivative controller.
+To expand the manipulation workspace with whole-body control, the rest part of the arm policy $a_t^{arm^G}=(a_t^{arm^G_p}, a_t^{arm^G_r}) \in \mathbb{R}^2$ is used to replace $\boldsymbol{\phi}^{\mathrm{\mathrm{cmd}}}$, providing additional degrees of freedom for pose tracking to cooperate with the loco policy.
 Due to the distinct focuses of the two policies, only essential information is shared to maintain a favorable cooperative relationship while mitigating disruptions caused by factors such as differences in task learning efficiency.

-The reward of the arm policy contains two components: $r_t^{arm} = r_t^{manip} + r_t^{reg}$.
-Manipulation task reward $r_t^{manip}$ is related to the end-effector tracking error, and the regularization component $r_t^{reg}$ aims to improve the smoothness of manipulation.
-As shown in~\ref{fig:system}, building upon the trained loco policy, the arm policy will be activated in stage 2 for learning the large-range 6 DoF manipulation.
-We will provide a detailed discussion in Section B.2.